indiebrain/srink/README.md

 # srink

-Another URL shortener.
+Another URL "shortener".
 Srink is a simple, but non-trivial, toy application meant to demonstrate web application construction techniques.
 Srink was developed using outside-in, test driven development.
+A demo instance of srink is deployed at http://www.srink.us/

 ## System dependencies